johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 proposed mechanism immediately, as it will not cause problems with existing DNS infrastructure.

-* Existing authoritative nameservers will not provide any OTS Hint in the Additional section.
+* Existing authoritative nameservers will not provide any DTS Hint in the Additional section.

-* Existing resolvers will actively ignore any OTS Hint in the Additional section.
+* Existing resolvers will actively ignore any DTS Hint in the Additional section.

 Only DNS nameservers (authoritative or recursive) that are aware of